 34. Affiliated institutions

-(1) It shall be lawful for the governing authority of the University to make Statutes upon such terms, conditions, and payment of fees as the said governing authority may deem fit for the affiliation to or connection with the said University of any college or educational establishment to which the governing body of such college or educational establishment may consent, and for the licensing and supervision of boarding-houses intended for the reception of students and the revocation of such licences.
+(1) The Senate may make Statutes for —

+(a) the affiliation to, or connection with, the University of any college or educational institution if the governing body of the college or educational institution consents to the affiliation or connection; and

+(b) the licensing of persons to provide residential accommodation for staff of the University, or students, or both.

+(2A) Statutes referred to in subsection (1) may provide for conditions, including the payment of fees, to apply in respect of any of the matters referred to in that subsection.

-(2) No Statutes shall affect the religious observances or regulations enforced in such colleges or educational establishments or boarding-houses.
+(2) No Statutes shall affect the religious observances or regulations enforced in such colleges or educational establishments or residential accommodation.

 [Section 34 amended by No. 19 of 2010 s.
-51.]
+51; No. 32 of 2016 s.
+166.]

 Part 8 — Endowment and revenue